djmtype/twenty-something/src/content/page/guide.md

 ```
 5. Tick the box next to _Create post type directories_.
 6. Change any other options that might be specific to your site.
-7. Press the button, _Download zip file_, and save to your device.
+7. Press the button, **Download Zip File**, and save to your device.

-After unzipping the file, the following directories should be present: `post`, `page`, and `uploads`.
+After unzipping the file, the following directories should be present:

+- `post`
+- `page`
+- `uploads`

 Opening one of the `post` markdown files in your code editor should appear similar to the following: